JoeTester1965/SDRPlayBatDetector/README.md

 # Configuration

-Edit the gnuradio sketch source block if you have a different source that the rspdx-r2.
+Edit the gnuradio sketch source block if you have a different source than the rspdx-r2.

 For remote audio place you remote IP and port in the [UDP sink](./sketch.png) block and run this at the remote end: